ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Internationalization
 --------------------

-Sphinx has support for translating documentation into multiple languages.
+Sphinx includes support for translating documentation into multiple languages.
 Since sphinx knows the structure of your documents, it is able to generate a catalog of content split by each paragraph.